jeffhowarth/ee-edu/src/methods/local-operations.md

 _more forthcoming_

+---

 ### __mask pixels__

-I think of masks like masking tape when you are painting.
+Masks act like masking tape when you paint.
 Any pixel with the value 0 in the mask acts like tape and prevents numbers in the output raster from being painted at that location.
+Masked values will not be displayed with colors when you place the raster layer on a Map.
+Masked values in an input raster will also be ignored in any subsequent method.

+---

 ![mask](https://geography.middlebury.edu/howarth/ee_edu/eePatterns/localOperations/mask.png)

+---

 <center>